RainaXun/WebPageFetcher/README.md

 **WebPageFetcher** is a command line tool that fetches web pages and stores them locally.

 ## Installation
-Run Dockerfile to build the docker image
+Run Dockerfile directly or the following command to build the docker image

 ```bash
 docker build -t webpagefetcher .